sensor-dream/APIVOF/guidelines/list-info/e-packs-in-system-fedora-34.md

 <summary>elfutils-libelf-devel</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Development support for libelf
+Short desc    : Development support for libelf
 URL          : http://elfutils.org/
-Лицензия     : GPLv2+ or LGPLv3+
+License      : GPLv2+ or LGPLv3+
-Описание     : The elfutils-libelf-devel package contains the libraries to create
+Descript     : The elfutils-libelf-devel package contains the libraries to create
              : applications for handling compiled objects.  libelf allows you to
              : access the internals of the ELF object file format, so you can see the
              : different sections of an ELF file.